 Another major difference between now and the past is that there used to be a rule in Yugoslav times where players could only be transferred at the age of 28.
 This meant that the best players spent much of their careers at home, whereas these days, cash-strapped clubs are looking to cash in at the earliest opportunity.

 While football may be the king of Croatian sports, it is certainly not the only one which can excite the nation.
 Handball is another sport where Croatia reigns supreme.

 The ‘Cowboys’ have a history of international success.
 This includes two Olympic Golds (Atlanta in 1996, Athens in 2004), as well as a Bronze in London in 2012.
-Add to that a World Championship Gold in Portugal, as well as three Silvers and a Bronze, and Croatia’s handball credentials are well established.
+Add to that a World Championship Gold in Portugal, as well as three Silvers and a Bronze, and the most recent Silver at the 2020 Euros, and Croatia’s handball credentials are well established.
 Follow Croatia’s fortunes with the Croatian Handball Federation.